rutgers-bootcamp-team-5/project-4/README.md

 - sklearn
 - tensorflow

+## Usage
+### main.ipynb
+This notebook presents the main data analysis and modeling.
+### rfe_analysis.ipynb
+This notebook demonstrates a recursive feature elimination strategy that guided model development.
+Execution time can last in excess of 20 minutes.

 ## Dataset
 The dataset contains extensive health data for 2149 patients.
 The data is divided into categories and listed below.